-Public Fund Survey More than 85 percent of all state and local government pension assets and members in the U.S. are represented in the Public Fund Survey.
+Public Fund Survey More than 85 percent of all state and local government pension assets and members in the U.S. are represented in the Public Fund Survey, which is maintained by NASRA.
 Survey data is taken primarily from retirement system annual financial reports, and also comes from actuarial valuations, benefits guides, and interviews with retirement system staff members.
 It is intended to promote sound public retirement system policies and administration by increasing transparency and understanding of the public retirement system community.
-Public Fund Survey is a joint venture of NASRA and the National Council on Teacher Retirement.
-The database requires separate login; the Summary of Findings is available here.
+The Summary of Findings for fiscal year 2017 is available here.

 Roll Call Capturing notable events and developments in public retirement systems from reports since 2005, Roll Call is a perennial highlight of the annual conference.
 Members can view the most recent report as well as see previous years; login and then access it here.

 Public Plans Data Individual and aggregated data on 180 state and local pension plans.
 The PPD is a joint venture of The Center for State and Local Government Excellence, the Center for Retirement Research at Boston College, and NASRA.
 Read the press release; access the database.

 Retirement System Data Access the latest market values of assets, active members, and annuitants for over 140 state and local retirement systems here.

 Member Survey Results NASRA member surveys cover a wide range of issues pertaining to retirement plan administration and policy.
 Survey results are available to NASRA members.
 Login and then access results, organized by topic, here.